danielhers/streusle/README_conllulex2ucca.md

 - If a common noun, mark as
   * `S` if supersense-tagged as ATTRIBUTE, FEELING, or STATE
   * `P` if ACT, PHENOMENON, PROCESS, or EVENT (with the exception of nouns denoting a part of the day)
-  * a relational noun (DETAILS TBD) if PERSON or GROUP and matching kinship/occupation lists or suffixes
+  * a relational noun _(TODO: DETAILS)_ if PERSON or GROUP and matching kinship/occupation lists or suffixes
   * `-` otherwise
 - If a verb or copula not handled above, label `+`
 - Else label `-`